Paofeval/ecu/docs/index.md

 # File System

-Within the !repo repository is **subcountry2014**, the scenario folder.
+Within the {{ site.git_repo }} repository is **subcountry2014**, the scenario folder.
 This contains all the data, functions and other files required to calculate the OHI scores for the `!x` regions within {{ site.study_area }}.
 You will modify the files within this folder to complete your assessment.

 ## Data